quii/learn-go-with-tests/intro-to-generics.md

 Whilst this is true, it's not especially useful advice because this is true of any language feature.

-When you define your own interfaces you are describing constraints (to use this function, give me something with this method) just like you do with generics.
-It is possible to make poor design decisions when you do this, generics are not unique in this respect.
+Not many people complain about our ability to define interfaces which, like generics is a way of describing constraints within our code.
+When you describe an interface you are making a design choice that _could be poor_, generics are not unique in their ability to make confusing, annoying to use code.

 ### You're already using generics